hiperwalk/hiperwalk/docs/documentation/graph_constructors/integer_lattice.rst

 :class:`hiperwalk.Graph`,
 :class:`hiperwalk.Multigraph`,
 or :class:`hiperwalk.WeightedGraph`,
-a hypercube instance also has the following method.
+an integer lattice instance also has the following method.

 .. currentmodule:: hiperwalk.graph.integer_lattice